mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 Ambient Environment Cloak Costs: Cr.
 250,000 per ton.

-Time Cannon: The Time Cannon channels the time travel properties of a ship’s T drive and directs them at an external target: in other words, an external target can be moved through time instead of the time ship.
+Time Cannon: The Time Cannon channels the time travel properties of a ship's T drive and directs them at an external target: in other words, an external target can be moved through time instead of the time ship.

-The maximum increment is equal to the vessel’s own time travel capability and the fuel used is the same as if the ship itself had completed the time jump.
+The maximum increment is equal to the vessel's own time travel capability and the fuel used is the same as if the ship itself had completed the time jump.
 The time cannon can also not influence a ship of a greater hull tonnage than that of its own vessel – so a 200 ton time ship could not transport a 300 ton ship several hours back in time to avoid a conflict, for example.

-A time cannon displaces 10% of the T drive’s tonnage.
+A time cannon displaces 10% of the T drive's tonnage.
 It operates only at Short ship combat range.

 Time Cannon Cost: MCr.
 1 per ton.